 Burl wood is very popular for making high-end musical instruments.
 It’s often used to create the backs, sides, and necks of guitars, flutes, oboes, drums, and other popular instruments.
 The wood’s high quality and alluring aesthetic add a unique touch to these products.

 Burl wood can be found in a number of places; it isn’t just limited to forests or one species.
-It can for example sometimes be found in the parking lots of lumber yards.
+It can, for example, sometimes be found in the parking lots of lumber yards.
 It’s also sold online on websites.
 Any kind of tree that gets stressed or has a deformity in its growth pattern can produce burls, no matter the age or size of the tree.
-Therefore, it’s possible to find burl wood in forests and even hidden away along sidewalks, or a fence row.
+Therefore, it’s possible to find burl wood in forests and even hidden away along sidewalks or a fence row.

 Burl wood can be identified by looking for a bumpy, rounded outgrowth on the tree that has no clear beginning or end to its growth pattern.
 They can be harvested from the ground or directly from a tree’s trunk.

 Burl wood is often considered a luxury item.
-It’s prized because no two pieces of burl wood are the same and offer something completely unique to its owner.
+It’s prized because no two pieces of burl wood are the same and offer something completely unique to their owner.
 It’s often associated with fine art and the upper class, which is why it has become so expensive.

 Amboyna is the most expensive burl wood.
 It is considered a rare exotic wood native to Southeast Asia and countries that receive regular rainfall.
 This burl wood was also used for the first Rolls Royce dashboards.

 Burl wood is anything but boring.
 The swirls, twirls, and eyes add a unique touch.
 Though crafted pieces of Burl wood will frequently contain filler or plugs to fill natural holes in the wood, it also gives the wood a natural appearance that adds character to the piece.
-Burl Wood is often used for ornamental purposes, however, it can also be incorporated into furniture pieces or wood sculptures.
+Burl Wood is often used for ornamental purposes.
+However, it can also be incorporated into furniture pieces or wood sculptures.
 It is popular among artists, carpenters, and other artisans for the natural forms it can produce in finished pieces.

 In conclusion, burl wood is used for all types of projects and products ranging from ornamental to purely functional.
 No matter what the intended use, burl wood can bring a sense of uniqueness and beauty wherever it is used.